 - Higher success rate.
-Medical detox programs such as the Waismann Method® have nearly a 100% detox success rate when withdrawal is medically managed in an inpatient setting.
+Medical detox programs such as the Waismann Method® have nearly a 100% detox success rate when patients receive medical management through a withdrawal in an inpatient setting.

 - Less disruptive to your everyday life.
-For adherents to rehabs and 12-step programs, the solution to addiction is a long-term inpatient stay, followed by continuous meetings for the rest of your life.
+For adherents to rehabs and 12-step programs, the solution to addiction is a long-term inpatient stay, followed by endless meetings for the rest of your life.
 In some cases, people in recovery go to meetings every day.
-This can be enormously disruptive to your everyday productive life, while it can also be a possible trigger for cravings.
+Saily meetings can be enormously disruptive to your everyday productive life, while it can also be a possible trigger for cravings.

 - In contrast, medical detox requires a short stay in the hospital, based on your specific health and dependence needs.
-You may also choose to participate in supportive aftercare activities, including behavior therapy to address the triggers and root causes of addiction.
-Once you have achieved sustained sobriety, therapy continues on an as-needed basis.
+You may also choose to participate in supportive aftercare activities, including behavior therapy, to address addiction triggers and root causes.
+Once you have achieved sustained sobriety, treatment continues on an as-needed basis.

 - Reduced need for maintenance drugs.
-Many 12-step programs are offered in conjunction with maintenance drugs such as Suboxone or Methadone.
+Many rehabs provide maintenance drugs such as Suboxone or Methadone.
 These drugs replace one dependence with another, meaning that you continue to take an opioid drug forever.
 In contrast, medical detox clears opioids from your system and promotes sustained sobriety.

-In conclusion, there is not one answer for all addiction issues and there is not one type of treatment that is right for everyone.
-People should receive a professional assessment before a drug treatment plan is chosen.
-It is important to realize, that science has greatly evolved, which allows for better, more comfortable and effective drug treatment.
+There is no one answer for all addiction issues, and there is no one type of treatment that is right for everyone.
+People should receive a professional assessment before deciding on a specific drug treatment plan.
+It is essential to realize that science has dramatically evolved, which allows for better, more comfortable, and effective drug treatment.
 If you or someone you love is struggling with addiction, seek evidence-based medical treatment from qualified experts like those at the Waismann Method.
 Contact us today to learn more.